Are You a TransGender? Here are tips of male to Female Voice Changing, voice surgery or treatment training

 Transsexual women have the structures and the chamber of a man, if their fundamental frequency has been raised through vocal fold surgery, the voice becomes neuter as it passes through the chamber.
 However, the timbre (the resonance) can be modified through vocal treatments and voice rehabilitation by altering as the features of the chamber are self-changeable.
 When performed with the change in fundamental frequency, it is possible to produce a low sounding feminine voice.

 The voice feminization therapy must be provided by skilled medical professionals at a facility where surgical vocal treatments are normally performed.
 You cannot be assured of getting great results by someone with little experience in performing voice surgery specifically for transgender people.
 Your voice feminization therapy should be provided by an experienced voice specialist under their expert accurate diagnosis.
-Remember vocal training helps but surgery will really give your voice the female quality you want that you cannot get from simple voice training, combing the tow will give you the best and most convincing results.
+Remember vocal training helps but surgery will really give your voice the female quality you want that you cannot get from simple voice training, combine the tow will give you the best and most convincing results.

 This post was written by Heidi